kiratubhi/pps-programs/Welcome file.md

 Area of square:16
 Volume of square:64
 ```
-## 8:Write a program to show puts value upto n number using loop
+## 8:Write a program to show puts value upto n number using loop.
 ```
 // to show punishment using loop
  #include<stdio.h>